-Our neighbors include UCF's Burnett School of Biomedical Sciences, Nemours Children's Hospital, Orlando VA Medical

-Center, Johnson and Johnson Human Performance Institute and the USTA's new "Home for American Tennis."
-Lake Nona is one of the nation's fastest growing planned communities with a resort hotel, crystal lagoon, movie theaters and Town Center on the way.
+Our Health Sciences Campus includes UCF's Burnett School of Biomedical Sciences, the UCF Lake Nona Hospital, the UCF Lake Nona Cancer Center and plans for a new College of Nursing facility.
+Lake Nona is one of the nation's fastest-growing planned communities with a resort hotel, crystal lagoon, movie theaters and Town Center coming to life around us.